abaker/intrade/README.md

 [Download] or clone the project from GitHub

-# Run the Samples
+# Run the Tests and Samples

 From a command prompt navigate to the source directory and execute the following command

-        sbt test:run
+        sbt test test:run

-SBT will provide you with a list of samples you may run.
+SBT will run the unit tests and provide you with a list of samples you may run.
 The samples run against the Intrade Test server